-395. Seminar in the Theory of Art.
+395. Seminar in the Theory of Painting.
 Either term.
 Credit two hours.
 May be repeated for credit.
 Open to graduate students.
-Special topics in the theory and criticism of art.
+Special topics in the theory and criticism of painting.

 397. Seminar in the Theory of Sculpture.
 Either term.
 Credit two hours.
 May be repeated for credit.
 Open to graduate students.
+A seminar similar to Course 395 but with sculpture as its subject matter.